smonette/everything-is-okay/README.md

 I promise.
 Here's a selection of videos, gifs, and streams to help improve your terrible, no good day.

-> Looking to contribute to this repo?
-Check out `CONTRIBUTING.md` for instructions!

 ### Vines
 * [Birdyonce](https://vine.co/v/eiPzmHEEUHm)
 * [You Got This, Travis](https://vine.co/v/O6gHdtYPqij)